 1. Look at Setbacks as Opportunities

 Once you have your new job, you can use this positive outlook to face minor setbacks.
 Perhaps you hoped for a different position.
 Your new employer might start you at a lower salary than your last job.
-However seeing the outcome as an opportunity instead of a setback, you'll focus on the clear pathway for promotion and dig in with gusto.
+Seeing the outcome as an opportunity instead of a setback, you'll focus on the clear pathway for promotion and dig in with gusto.
 This mindset is a crucial part of resiliency.

 Any disappointment can turn into a new beginning and an opportunity for you to continue your professional and personal growth.
 By developing yourself through the ups and downs and hardships, you'll come out stronger on the other side.

 Resilient people recognize that things change and that well-laid plans sometimes need to be revised or abandoned.
 That's why it's imperative you're always willing to consider alternate paths to your goals or even to change your goals entirely if required.
 When it comes to resilience, you can’t be too set in your ways in neither life or career.